tairasoul/yahd2mm/README.md

 any mods being downloaded are here

+can cancel/pause a download

-can cancel/pause download, but paused downloads will not persist if you relaunch the manager yet
+downloads should persist correctly when you relaunch the manager (or if it crashes)

 ### Completed Downloads